-A combination of weighted branchlines, bird scaring lines and night setting are best practice mitigation in pelagic longline fisheries.
-These measures should be applied in high risk areas such as the high latitudes of southern hemisphere oceans and lower to mid-latitude fisheries of both the northern and south east Pacific to reduce the incidental mortality to the lowest possible levels.
+A combination of weighted branch lines, bird scaring lines and night setting are best practice mitigation in pelagic longline fisheries.
+These measures should be applied in areas where fishing effort overlaps with seabirds vulnerable to bycatch to reduce the incidental mortality to the lowest possible levels.
 Other factors such as safety, practicality and the characteristics of the fishery should also be recognised.